Paramilitary punishment attacks in Northern Ireland: Statistics

 Police received reports of 6,106 punishment attacks between 1973 and 2015, of which 3,113 incidents were attributed to loyalists and 2,993 to republicans.
 At least 115 people were killed by these attacks between 1973 and 2000.
 These statistics only include incidents reported to the police, and are therefore considered by researchers to represent only "the tip of the iceberg".
 No statistics exist for other forms of penalties, such as expulsion, (Note: Belfast victim-support group Base 2 knows of 453 people who were expelled between 1994 and 1996.
 Of these, 42% were expelled from Northern Ireland, 20% were ordered to leave their town, and 38% had to leave their neighbourhood only.) humiliation, fines, curfews, or warnings.
 The estimates of incidents in the 1970s is particularly suspect, since punishment beatings were not counted.

 Punishment attacks correlate with external events related to the conflict.
 More than half of all reported attacks have occurred since the 1994 ceasefires.
 After the ceasefires declared by loyalist and republican paramilitaries in 1994, the number of shootings decreased while beatings increased as the groups wanted to appear to be following the terms of the ceasefire (in the months before the ceasefire, there had been a wave of shootings).
 The overall rate of attacks spiked; one explanation for the rise in attacks was the decrease in conventional terrorism, which resulted in bored paramilitaries who turned their attention to punishment attacks.
 However, according to researcher Dermot Feenan there is no evidence for this.
-After the peace agreement was finalized in 1998, the number of fatal terrorist attacks greatly decreased but beatings and intimidation continued to increase.
+After the peace agreement was finalised in 1998, the number of fatal terrorist attacks greatly decreased but beatings and intimidation continued to increase.
 Within a few years shooting attacks were also on the rise, but decreased later in the 2000s as both republican and loyalist paramilitaries decommissioned.
 Punishment attacks reached an absolute low in 2007, when Northern Ireland gained devolved powers as a result of the St Andrews Agreement.
 There was a slight rebound and around 80 attacks have been committed annually from 2010 to 2019.
 In 2018, Community Restorative Justice Ireland estimated that each year there are 250–300 threats of violence, significantly higher than the number reported to PSNI.